XRPLF/xrpl-dev-portal/gateway_services_spec.md

 |-----------------|---------|-------------|
 | success         | Boolean | `true` if this method succeeded |
 | bridge_payments | Array   | Array of [Payment Objects](#gateway-transaction-objects) in the `quote` state that represent possible payments, which could result in the destination amount being paid to the ultimate beneficiary. |

+The Gateway Services implementation can use custom business logic to determines which bridge_payments to include in the response, if any.
+This can depend on the sender, the receiver, the currency and amount, or other factors.

 Get Quotes is intended to be a recursive process: if the Gateway Services provider does not know how to make an outgoing payment to the receiver in the specified currency, it can perform a Get Quotes call using another gateway that it trusts, then return quotes accordingly (possibly marked up from the quotes of the other gateway).
 In this case, most portions of the payment object remain the same throughout, but the `wallet_payment` object at each stage reflects the payment that must be made to continue the chain.